galuhpradipta/company-intelegence/README.md

 In development, Vite proxies `/api` and `/trpc` requests to the Hono server on port `3000`.

+## Manual CSV Fixtures

+For quick manual CSV upload testing, use the sample files under `manual-test-data/`:

+- `manual-test-data/companies.csv` — valid rows using real company names and official domains (`Stripe`, `Shopify`, `Figma`, `Slack`, `HubSpot`, `Atlassian`).
+- `manual-test-data/companies-invalid.csv` — same shape, but with one row missing `company_name` to exercise CSV validation errors.

+The supported CSV columns are `company_name,domain,address,city,state,country,industry`, and only `company_name` is required.

 ## E2E Test Modes

 ### Fast browser-mocked UI tests